 Click “Run Block Automation” present in the “Designer Assistance available” bar on the top left corner of the window to complete the design.
 Select the settings as shown in the following image.
 Click “OK” for Vivado to automatically configure the blocks for you.
 Once Block Automation is complete, run “Connection Automation” so Vivado can connect the blocks together to make a complete system.

+Connect interrupt output lines from “AXI Timer” and “UARTLite” to the “Concat” block as shown in below figure.
 Select “Validate Design” option from the Tools menu to make sure that connections are correct.
-The final design will look similar to the image below.

 Right-click “mimasA7_mini_design” in the “Sources” window, select “Create HDL Wrapper” from the popup menu.
 Click “OK” on the window that appears to finish generating a wrapper.